-Improvement Plan
+8.5 Improvement Plan

 This Activity Management Plan document was subject to a peer review in its draft format by local government peers in January 2015.
 The document was reviewed for compliance with the requirements of the Local Government Act 2002.
-The findings and suggestions were assessed and prioritised by the asset management team and either implemented for the final version of the document.
+The findings and suggestions were assessed and prioritised by the asset management team and either implemented or included in the improvement plan.

 This is the first Activity Management Plan for the Community Relations Activity bringing together the activities of Communications, Community Recreation and Environmental Education.
-An improvement plan will be formulated at the conclusion of the final acceptance of this AMP.